sergio11/zero_trace_hacking_tool/README.md

 - [🌑 **EclipseRecon**](https://github.com/sergio11/eclipserecon): A web reconnaissance tool created to uncover **hidden vulnerabilities**, **subdomains**, and site structures.
 It’s aimed at helping security professionals identify potential attack surfaces for proactive defense.

-- [🌐 **ZoneGuardian**](https://github.com/sergio11/zoneguardian): A tool for analyzing **DNS configurations**, detecting vulnerabilities, and generating actionable security reports.
+- **ZoneGuardian**: A tool for analyzing **DNS configurations**, detecting vulnerabilities, and generating actionable security reports.
 This tool provides a streamlined approach to safeguarding your digital assets.

 - **Retrospect**: A cutting-edge tool for **reconnaissance** and **security analysis** that retrieves and analyzes historical web snapshots.
 It helps uncover past vulnerabilities and misconfigurations before they can be exploited today.